-Suddenly, the night was split by the report of Eddie’s father’s AR-15.
-They both stopped running for a moment and listened.
+Suddenly, the night was split by the report of his father’s AR-15.
+Eddie and his grandfather stopped running for a moment and listened.
 Chaos erupted from where Eddie’s father was.
 Cracks from the rifle mixed in with the yelps and cries of injured coyotes.
 Then they heard an unexpected sound.
 Eddie’s father was crying for help.

 His grandfather took off in a sprint that did not seem possible for a man his age.
 Eddie moved as fast as he could to keep up but still fell behind.
 One misstep on a loose rock sent Eddie face first into a patch of chicory.
 His rifle and flashlight flew further into the brush and out of sight.
 He got up and checked for chollas, just in case there was a cactus in there.
-Fortunately for him there wasn’t so he started checking the ground for his gun.
+Fortunately for him there wasn’t so he started feeling the ground for his gun.
 Abruptly, everything went silent.
 The shooting stopped and the coyotes quit sounding their cry.
 He strained to listen for his father and grandfather but couldn’t hear either of them.
 The night became quiet as a tomb.
 He scurried around more and found his flashlight at the base of a bush, but where was his rifle?
 Eddie dropped to his knees and crawled around frantically, to find it.
-With his still heart pounding, he crawled a few more feet and his hand fell onto the barrel of his Winchester.
+With heart pounding, he crawled about in a panic until his hand finally touched the cold steel barrel of his Winchester.
 That’s when he heard the first growl.

 Eddie froze.
 A second growl came from behind him.
 Then a third.
 With wide-eyed fear, he clicked on his light.
-Dotting the landscape in the beam before him were pairs of dark orange eyes reflecting back.
+Dotting the landscape in the beam before him were what seemed to be a thousand dark orange eyes reflecting back.

 …Coyotes in large numbers can be dangerous…